sferguson12/dungeon-alchemist-post-processor/README.md

 The default background color on the map is set to black.
 To change this, edit the `DEFAULT_BACKGROUND_COLOR` in `MapGridProcessor`.

+The specifics for how objects are detected are documented in the various Filter classes.
+Note that the results can be imprecise due to the limitations of the source data.
+Assumptions are made that windows and doors cannot be more than two grid unit wide.
+However, the cleanup should be considerably less effort than updating everything by hand every time the Dungeon Alchemist JSON is imported.

 **Note:** The following animations were captured with Token Vision enabled for the scene.

 #### Windows